 Using custom fields

-Custom fields are used in the same way as other fields.
-If we have defined the field risks, described in the previous paragraph, this is how it would look like.
+You can use custom fields the same way you use other fields.
+If you have defined the field risks, discussed above, this is how it would look like.